 A set examination schedule is determined each year by the BONENT Board of Directors.

-To host an examination, the sponsor submits the Host Form, along with their résumé to the BONENT Executive Office a minimum of 90 days (120 days international examinations) prior to the examination date.
+To host an examination, the sponsor must submit a Host Form, along with other required paperwork to the BONENT Executive Office a minimum of 90 days (120 days for international examinations) prior to the examination date chosen by the Host Facility.

 Proctor and Assistant Proctor